a-alharbi-dev/Advanced-Task-Manager-Testing/README.md

-# 🧪 Advanced Task Manager – Software Testing
+# Advanced Task Manager – Software Testing

-A software testing project for an **Advanced Task Manager web application**, developed as part of the **CCSW 323 – Software Testing** course.
+A software testing project focused on evaluating an existing **Advanced Task Manager web application** as part of the **CCSW 323 – Software Testing** course.

-The project focuses on designing test cases, applying different testing models and coverage criteria, and automating web application testing using **Selenium WebDriver and JUnit**.
+The project focused on designing test cases, applying different testing models and coverage criteria, and evaluating the system using automated testing tools.

 ## 📌 Project Overview

+The **Advanced Task Manager** was used as the **System Under Test (SUT)**.

-The application is a web-based task manager developed using:
+The application is a web-based task manager that allows users to:

-* HTML
-* CSS
-* JavaScript

-The application allows users to:

 * Create an account and log in
 * Add tasks